magogate/BigQueryStructAndArray/README.md

 ```
 We need this way - just in case if we need to modify the existing values in SELECT statement itself.

+### 3.How to compare 2 tables which has STRUCT & ARRAY data types using EXCEPT DISTINCT
 #### How to compare 2 tables having STRUCT or ARRAY data types?
 if you try following - it will error out